As an independent school, Seven Oaks is not zoned and is free to accept students from anywhere.

-We have up to 15 children per educator, which is a very low ratio for New Zealand schools.
+We have up to 17 children per educator, which is a very low ratio for New Zealand schools.
 Small classes with a friendly, ‘personal’ learning environment have huge benefits over large and impersonal classes.
 Children feel safer, happier and more connected, and can be supported emotionally, socially and intellectually.

 Seven Oaks School is owned by The Holistic Education Trust.
 Our educational model was developed to serve the needs of today’s children in the unpredictable world that is emerging today.
 Drawing on the most up-to-date knowledge and experience in the fields of education, parenting, psychology, biology, science and spirituality, it is truly global and holistic.

 Private schools are often seen as place for children who are not fitting into their local state school.
 Seven Oaks is not designed for children with behavioural difficulties.
 However, many families start talking to us because their children are exhibiting behaviours that reflect the anxiety they are experiencing as a result of oversized classrooms, an impersonal approach, rigid rules and bullying.
 These children are welcomed into the Seven Oaks community and almost always thrive.
 Read more about this here.

 The range of subjects we offer is in line with most state schools, but the way children learn those subjects differs at Seven Oaks.
 As much as possible, we teach every subject via practical experience and highly engaging activities so that the learning is enjoyable, practical, deep and permanent.

 Read more here